weynandk/info_threefold/src/docs/3bot/technology/README.md

 ![image alt text](../img/many-to-many.png)

-To find further information about 3Bot and technologies you can visit our whitepaper section on the ThreeFold Tech Wiki [ThreeFold Tech Wiki](https://wiki.threefold.tech)
+To find further information about 3Bot and technologies you can visit our whitepaper section on the [ThreeFold Tech Wiki](https://wiki.threefold.tech)

+Other Information

 [GitHub 3Bot Schematics](https://github.com/3botlogin/3botlogin/blob/master/README.md)